sprtus/pushsp/README.md

 # PushSP

-Push files from a Git repository direclty to one or more SharePoint environments.
+Push files from a Git repository directly to one or more SharePoint environments using [spsave](https://github.com/s-KaiNet/spsave).

 ## Getting Started